Top Reasons to Do Business with Money Metals Exchange:

 However, other state legislators across the country have started to recognize that paying taxes on nominal gains is beyond the pale.
 Utah and Arizona recently eliminated capital gains taxation on precious metals, and Idaho hopes to follow soon.

 For more information on capital gains taxation of precious metals, click here.

-Iowa has not yet reaffirmed its constitutional duty to treat gold and silver coins as legal tender, including requiring state courts to enforce gold (and silver) clause contracts as Oklahoma and Utah did with the recent passage of SB 862 and HB 157, respectively.
+Iowa has not yet reaffirmed its constitutional duty to treat gold and silver coins as tender for payment of debts as Oklahoma and Utah did with the recent passage of SB 862 and HB 157, respectively.

 Oklahoma’s SB 862 reads, in part, “gold and silver coins issued by the United States government are legal tender in the State of Oklahoma.
 No person may compel another person to tender or accept gold or silver coins that are issued by the United States government, except as agreed upon by contract.”

 Utah’s HB 157 reads, in part, “except as expressly provided by contract, a person may not compel any other person to tender or accept legal tender.”

 The phrase, “except as agreed upon by contract,” has significant ramifications.
 This wording reaffirms the court’s ability, and constitutional responsibility according to Article I, Section 10, to require specific performance when enforcing such contracts.
 If voluntary parties agree to be paid, or to pay, in gold and silver coin, the Oklahoma courts may not substitute any other thing, e.g. Federal Reserve Notes, as payment.